cyevgeniy/evg.moe/content/js/lwvc-input/index.md

 ```

 Vite starter projects come with the `style.css` file.
-Replace its content with this lines:
+Replace its content with these lines:

 ```
 @tailwind base;